UMDOER/PSYC341OER/README.md

 * Sam Santomartino

 # Become a Contributor
-## Forking
+## GitHub

 The current site--called the "repository"--is the center for editing and branching.
 Changes to the main branch, or the "master" branch, will be pushed to the published site: https://umdoer.github.io/PSYC341OER/.

+You do not need a GitHub account to view the published site, however you do need an account to make edits or contributions.

+## Forking

-When editing, you can commit your changes to the master branch, or fork to a new seperate branch.
-Forking is essentially making a copy; editing your seperate branch will not affect the master branch.
+When editing, you should “fork” to a new, separate, branch.
+Forking is essentially making a copy, and a local repository of the project is created.
+Editing your separate branch will not affect the master branch.
 You will be able to access your site through the URL provided under the "Settings" tab:

 <figure>
     <img src="https://UMDOER.github.io/PSYC341OER/images/Screen Shot 2021-01-02 at 11.54.38 AM.png" style="width:20%">
 </figure>

 For more information on how to fork, click [here.](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/working-with-forks)

+Make any changes in your new, local repository.
+When you wish to add your changes to the “master branch,” (i.e. the live, published version of the text) you can use a “pull request” to send the edits from your user-owned fork to the original repository, for approval.

 ## Pull Requests